IssyyA/UK-vs-Canada-Total-Energy-Supply-project-2000---2024/README.md

    - Target further fossil reduction in heating and transport sectors.

 2. **For Canada:**
-   - Implement stronger policies to cap fossil output growth.
+   - Encourage a gradual transition through incentives for cleaner technologies rather than strict fossil output caps.
    - Use hydro capacity for hydrogen production and export decarbonization.

 3. **For Both Nations:**